 604.8 NOMINATING COMMITTEE

-.1 Members of Nominating Committee; Election - The Nominating Committee shall comprise not fewer than five (5) Individual Members.
+.1 Members of Nominating Committee; Election - The Nominating Committee shall comprise the immediate Past General Chair and not fewer than five (5) Individual Members with a sufficient number of athletes so as to constitute at least 20 percent (20%) of the voting membership of the Committee.
 The Nominating Committee shall be elected annually by the House of Delegates.
 If the House of Delegates does not act in a timely fashion, the Board of Directors shall elect a Nominating Committee to serve until their successors are elected.
 A number greater than five (5) may be designated from time to time by either the House of Delegates or the Nominating Committee.
 Each Nominating Committee member shall be a member of the House of Delegates and no more than two (two-fifths if there are more than five (5) members of the Nominating Committee) shall be Board Members or Executive Committee members.
 Section 606.6.3 shall apply to members of the Nominating Committee.
 If any member of the Nominating Committee resigns or otherwise becomes unable to participate in its affairs, the General Chair, with the advice and consent of the Board of Directors, shall appoint a successor to serve until the next meeting of the House of Delegates.
 In no case shall the General Chair serve on the Nominating Committee.

 .2 Chair Elected by Nominating Committee - The Chair of the Nominating Committee shall be elected annually by a majority vote of the members of the Nominating Committee present at a meeting called promptly after the members are elected or appointed.